Hot Ham and Cheese Sandwiches make a delicious quick, yet delicious meal the whole family will love.

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

 For this sandwich, you’ll need a loaf of French bread, smoked ham (or you can use slices of a baked ham), smoked cheese, and lettuce.

 For the sandwich spread, you’ll need softened butter, Dijon mustard, onion, and Worcestershire sauce (or coconut aminos).

-One of my favorite parts of the basket was a simple hot ham and cheese sandwich on a loaf of French bread.
-I knew that sandwich had to be part of my perfect picnic basket, along with my husband’s favorite broccoli slaw, grapes, chips, water, and fresh flowers.
+Serve this simple hot ham and cheese sandwich on a loaf of French bread with my husband’s favorite broccoli slaw, grapes, chips, and water.
+Delish!